neoremind/fluent-validator/README.md

 ### 1.1 Prerequisite

-Add the below dependency to pom.xml for a maven enabled project.
+In order to use Fluent Validator within a Maven project, simply add the following dependency to your pom.xml.
 There are no other dependencies for Fluent Validator, that means your project will not be overwhelmed by other unwanted libraries.

 	<dependency>
     	<groupId>com.baidu.beidou</groupId>